mintcc342g/assault-lily-idle-game/README.md

 - It is a simple note.
     - There are 8 input boxes.
 You can write texts(maximum characters are 42) on it.
 - There is no server to store data.
 So you will lose your data that you wrote on it if you do following:
-    - Going back to the main screen or the character selection screen.
     - Refreshing or leaving the page.
     - Closing the browser.